How to Turn Neighborhoods Into Hubs of Resilience

 The plan they came up with builds climate resilience while protecting the environment, health, and—crucially—jobs.

 The point is not simply to rebuild what was there before; UPROSE members don’t want more jobs in the same dirty industries that had polluted the neighborhood for decades.
 “We have a lot of businesses on the waterfront, and we want to keep them here because people need places to work,” Yeampierre says.
 “But we want safe places to work.”
-To that end, UPROSE has joined forces with labor unions, the Working Families Organization, and business owners to transform Sunset Park’s industrial space into a manufacturing hub that produces environmentally friendly building and construction materials, powered by renewable energy.
+To that end, UPROSE has joined forces with labor unions, the Center for Working Families, and business owners to transform Sunset Park’s industrial space into a manufacturing hub that produces environmentally friendly building and construction materials, powered by renewable energy.
 And they are encouraging these industries to hire locally.

 The process of developing the plan was as transformational as the plan itself.